QuantiusBenignus/BlahST/README.md

 ##### USING THE INSTALLATION SCRIPT
 - Run the script `install-wsi` from the folder of the cloned repository and follow the prompts.
 It will move the scripts and make them executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc. The script will also help you with the setup a whisperfile of your choice if you select that option.
 The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` and/or `wsiAI`, `wsiml`.
-- In each file, there is a USER-CONFIGURATION-BLOCK, where the variables should be given sensible values, based on the particular user situation. **NOTE: User configuration far all tools will soon be consolidated in a single file `blahst.cfg`**
+- **User configuration for all tools has been consolidated in the single file `blahst.cfg`.
+You will edit the USER CONFIGURATION BLOCK in that file to setup your environment.** In each file there may be a config block with local overrides for some variables.
-- Run the script `wsi` or `wsiAI` or`wsiml` directly from the command line first to verify its proper operation.
-Later it will be invoked only with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.
+- Run the scripts (e.g `wsi` or `wsiAI`) directly from the command line first to verify proper operation.
+To be invoked later with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.

 ##### MANUAL INSTALLATION